prathi22/KaggleSentAnalysis/README.md

 General Description
 -----------------

-Given a dataset of phrases (movie reviews), it is demanded to predict the label for the sentiment with 5 different possible values:
+Given a dataset of phrases (movies reviews), it is demanded to predict the label for the sentiment with 5 different possible values:

 0 - negative
 1 - somewhat negative